What Is a Sample Invoice?

 1. Business Information

-The company who is responsible for sending the simple invoice should indicate its information on the invoice.
+The company that is responsible for sending the simple invoice should indicate its information on the invoice.
 The basic information that is needed will be the company name, address, and contact information.
 You can also add the company logo design for branding.
 If it is a self-employed business, your complete name and contact information are also needed.

 2. Client Information